 WBZ News Update For June 20, 2022

-Kate Merrill and Zack Green have your latest news and weather headlines.
+WBZ-TV's Paula Ebben and Zack Green have your latest news and weather.

 View CBS News In